RamazanKara/linux_global_volume_binds/readme.txt

 Simply place this script somewhere on your linux server and run it with /path/volumebindings.sh

-Works on any Distro that uses amixer for volume control and has a bashrc, tested on Ubuntu 18.04
+Works on any Distro that uses amixer for volume control ( eg. Debian/Ubuntu ) and has a bashrc, tested on Ubuntu 18.04

 Written by RKara